christopher-hakkaart/nf-workshops/workshops/templates.md

 nf-core lint
 ```

-There are warnings to keep you honest and help with development (e.g., TODOs) and reproducibility (changes between local vs remote).
+There are warnings to keep you honest and help with development (e.g., TODOs) and reproducibility (changes between local and remote).

 ```
 ╭───────────────────────╮